 Content repurposing cannot do without it.
 When you take your material and distill it into a simpler, more basic form, you can also skip less important details.
 This is a great way to attract people to your initial article or webinar.
 For example, you can share the main points of your webinar in a social media post and invite the audience to watch the entire video.

 This is the opposite strategy.
 When you notice demand for the topic that your webinar tackles, you can prepare more extended material.
 An online course, for example, is a great way to monetize your content.

 You don’t have to reinvent the wheel.
 From time to time, you can revamp your old content and republish it.
 In the case of articles, this might mean adding or removing some paragraphs, enriching them with additional materials, or providing new data.
 This strategy works fine for your SEO as well.

+The last strategy for content repurposing is about guest content.
 Sometimes, you can repurpose your material to use it as guest content for another publisher.
 This tactic can not only make the most out of your content, but also improve your SEO and establish you as an authority figure.

 Make sure to check the requirements.
 Some publishers only accept brand new content and might refuse to publish repurposed material.

 What content can you generate out of your webinar?

 There are numerous ways to make content repurposing.
 Even within one category, such as social media posts, you can prepare Instagram stories or a Twitter thread.
 Make the most of this variety and choose formats that will best suit your overall content marketing strategy.